-What school choice could mean under Trump
+What school choice could mean under DeVos

 Who attends charter schools?

-Charter schools tend to be in urban neighborhoods.
+Charter schools are more prevalent in urban neighborhoods.
 As a result, they have more minority students and a higher percentage of students living in poverty compared to their traditional counterparts.
 Nationally, 17% of students in traditional schools were African-American in 2014, compared to 27% in charter schools.

 Children in these neighborhoods often have little choice in schools because of the cost of private school.
 Charter schools may give them their only alternative.
 Civil rights leader Rosa Parks famously led efforts to bring charters to inner-city Detroit as one of her last major initiatives before her death.